The-Code-Monkeys/Monkeys38/_posts/2023-09-19-logic-gates.md

 # Hacks
 Answer these questions in your blog:

-1.How can logic gates be used to execute basic computer functions?(1-2 sentences)
+1. How can logic gates be used to execute basic computer functions?(1-2 sentences)

-2.What is the difference between boolean operations and logic gates?(1-2 sentences)
+2. What is the difference between boolean operations and logic gates?(1-2 sentences)

+3. Go to this link and complete the following game.
+Take a screenshot of when you've completed it.
+Talk about how each logic gate works with one another.